ElMassimo/oj_serializers/README.md

 It also allocates a single instance per serializer class, which makes it easy to use, while keeping memory usage under control.

+The internal design is simple and extensible, and because the library is written in Ruby, creating new serialization strategies requires very little code.
+Please open a [Discussion] if you need help 😃

 ### Comparison with other libraries